hownbey/portfolio/customer-interview-writeup.md

 * He likes the overall look and feel of the API reference.
 * We should include changelogs or release notes of what changed in each release of the API.
 * We should include API limitations in the general description of the API.
-Currently, Manfred has to dig through the API reference to find the API's limitations, which can be time-consuming and inconsistent across APIs.
+Currently, he has to dig through the API reference to find the API's limitations, which can be time-consuming and inconsistent across APIs.

 ## Champion 2